-Every set of terrain needs a collection of small “scatter” pieces that can be mixed in amongst the larger pieces.
-These little pieces add texture to the battlefield and can make a big difference in how the battle flows by blocking off lanes of travel, or just by adding a little bit of cover to help units cross a heavy firing lane.
+Every set of terrain needs a collection of small “scatter” pieces that can be mixed in amongst the larger pieces, like tank traps.
+These little pieces add texture to the battlefield.
+Also, they can make a big difference in how the battle flows by blocking off lanes of travel, or just by adding a little bit of cover to help units cross a heavy firing lane.

-Tank traps are a great example, and an easy one to add to your collection.
-Tank traps have come in a wide variety of forms throughout history, and there are just as many ways to add them to your table.
+Tank traps have come in a wide variety of forms throughout history.
+There are just as many ways to add them to your table.
 In my case I’ve decided to cast them in plaster.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 The commission earned helps maintain this site.